DataLabTechTV/datalabtechtv.github.io/content/posts/mlops-ab-testing/index.md

 ### User Feedback

 Finally, based on user feedback, we're obtaining inconsistent average Brier scores over time, most likely due to the small monitor set sample that we used.
-However, overall, the lowest (better) values seem to be for the XGBoost model, indicating we might obtain better results by investing on that model, but we'd need more information.
+However, overall, the lowest (best) values seem to be for the XGBoost model, indicating we might obtain better results by investing on that model, but we'd need more information.

 ![Average User Feedback Brier Score](./user_brier.png)

 ## Final Remarks

-Hopefully, this is enough to get you started on MLOps and ML Engineering, providing a comprehensible example of an end-to-end workflow and the types of tasks we're expected to work on as ML Engineers.
+Hopefully, this is enough to get you started on MLOps and ML Engineering, providing a comprehensible example of an end-to-end workflow and the types of tasks we're expected to work on as an ML Engineer.
 In future videos and blog posts, I expect to go deeper into the infrastructure side of Data Engineering and MLOps, moving into model deployment, and real-time model monitoring.